Anton-Babaskin/Anton-Babaskin/README.md

 📦 What’s Inside

 ### 📁 backup_sftp.sh
-🔄 Backs up the `/home/user-data` directory to a remote **SFTP server**, with logging and optional rotation.
+🔄 Backup the `/home/user-data` directory to a remote **SFTP server**, with logging and optional rotation.
 🗄️ Ideal for off-site backups via key-authenticated SFTP targets.
 🧹 Automatically removes old archives from the remote server.
 📲 Sends success/failure alerts to your Telegram bot (optional).